 10. Cosplay is inclusive.

 Anyone can dress up as anyone they want.
 When it comes to subterfuge, the limits are your own imagination.
 Age, ability, size, sex, and other personal characteristics fade into the background as you transform into your character.

 9. Cosplay is freeing.

-Cosplay can be a fantastic way to really let your hair down.
+Acting can be a fantastic way to really let your hair down.
 It can be especially liberating for people who just don’t feel like they fit in.
-When you cosplay, you can to shed all those worries and use your character to connect with people.
+When you mask your appearance, you can to shed all those worries and use your character to connect with people.

 First of all, step into the shoes of someone else for a few moments or days.
 After that, forget the worries of your day-to-day life.
 You can tap into the strength of your character and experiment with new ways of looking at things.
 Consequently, this can translate into real-life confidence.